Quentin Crisp: Influence and legacy

 That same year, Crisp's great-nephew, academic and film-maker Adrian Goycoolea, premiered a short documentary, Uncle Denis?, at the 23rd London Lesbian & Gay Film Festival.
 The film uses interviews with family and previously unseen home movie footage.
-In collaboration with Crisperanto (The Quentin Crisp Archives) curator Phillip Ward, Goycoolea also created an installation entitled 'Personal Effects' at the 2010 MIX NYC, New York City, which recreated Crisp's New York apartment using her personal effects and included home video footage.
+In collaboration with Crisperanto (The Quentin Crisp Archives) curator Phillip Ward, Goycoolea also created an installation entitled 'Personal Effects'.

 In 2013, with curator Ward, the Museum of Arts and Design in Manhattan staged a three-month retrospective on Crisp, entitled Ladies and Gentlemen, Mr. Quentin Crisp.
 The retrospective consisted of free screenings of interviews, one man shows, documentaries and other recorded media.

 In 2014 Mark Farrelly's solo performance Quentin Crisp: Naked Hope debuted at the Edinburgh Festival, before transferring to the St. James's Theatre in London and subsequently touring.
 It depicts Crisp at her Chelsea flat in the 1960s and performing her one-man show thirty years later.

 In the 2016 Ghostbusters reboot, Bill Murray explicitly based the dress style of his character (Martin Heiss) on Crisp.

 In his 2020 autobiography Confess, Rob Halford of Judas Priest identifies Crisp as having been a hero of his.
 When the then closeted Halford had first seen The Naked Civil Servant in 1975, he had been impressed by the film and Crisp.
 Halford came out, in an MTV interview, on 4 February 1998.
 In 1999, Halford attended San Diego Pride with his partner, Thomas.
 While there, Halford met Crisp, and got a book signed by her ('To Rob, from Quentin').
 According to Halford, he continues to treasure the signed book.
 Halford views himself as a rock version of Crisp, and refers to himself as the "stately homo of heavy metal".